 This desire can escalate into escape and roaming behaviour, agitation, biting and unprovoked attacks.
 It is also observed in dogs that are left tied up in flats, left in gardens, or near a window where they can see the things they want to interact with, but cannot get to them causing displays of unprovoked aggression and frustration.

-To some extent the aggression showed to the postman is often based on frustration.
+To some extent, the aggression shown to the postman is often based on frustration.
 I have seen dogs attack their owner or a second dog in the home because it cannot get to the person at the door.

-With the changes in the rules regarding the dangerous dogs act in 2014, that saw a major change in how and where dogs can be deemed to dangerously out of control.
+The changes in the rules regarding the dangerous dogs act in 2014, saw a major change in how and where dogs can be deemed to be dangerously out of control.
 Your dog can commit a criminal offence and you will be responsible if it attacks or just threatens a person both in a public place and in your own home or property.

 I have written an article explaining these changes and just how strict the law is.
 It will mean you will get either a prison sentence a hefty fine and a criminal record if you fall foul of this very important law. …

 (4) Sexual Aggression: This type of aggression is usually limited to male dogs.
 They will mount both people and other dogs.

 Mounting activity directed towards humans may reflect a lack of opportunity for the dog to play with other dogs or an over-attachment to people in early life,